Magnology

 The MAG (originally known as MaGnology) is a community convention in Germany with a focus on various fan cultures, including video games, anime, manga, influencers, cosplay.
 The MAG convention is held annually in Erfurt, Germany.
 The inspiration for the current MAG concept as a community convention came from shareholders' experience at other, overcrowded conventions in Germany and their desire to create a comfortable space for fans to meet their favourite creators.

-The defining pillars of the MAG include the Fangress, a three days long workshop, keynotes, Q&A, and panels programme; as well as the presence of high-profile influencers and creators, exhibitors from the games, manga, anime and influencers industry; an Artist Alley where over 100 artists showcase their own creations; a cosplay contest; and a Lolita Fashion tea party organized by the largest German Lolita Fashion association, Court of Fables.
+The defining pillars of the MAG include the Fangress, a three-day-long workshop, keynotes, Q&A, and panels programme; as well as the presence of high-profile influencers and creators, exhibitors from the games, manga, anime and influencer industry; an Artist Alley where over 100 artists showcase their own creations; a cosplay contest; and a Lolita Fashion tea party organized by the largest German Lolita Fashion association, Court of Fables.

 History

 The first MAG, known at the time as MaGnology, was originally created by Hiro Yamada as a games, comics, manga and Japanese culture convention.
 It was held on June 5–7, 2015 in Hamburg, Germany, at the brand academy.
 The following year, the event was held at the Museum für Kunst und Gewerbe Hamburg in July as a co-program for the Hokusai Manga exhibition in the museum.
-In 2017, the company MaGnology UG was founded by Hiro Yamada, Henning Kroll and THREAKS which organized the third installment of the convention.
+In 2017, the company MaGnology UG was founded by Hiro Yamada, Henning Kroll and THREAKS, which organized the third installment of the convention.
 It was held at the Hamburg Cruise Center and an estimated 3.500 visitors attended.

 After the success of the 2017 edition, MAG announced that it would be moving to Erfurt, Germany for the foreseeable future.
 The official reason for the move away from Hamburg was stated as being the inability to find agreeable terms with the city of Hamburg in order to expand the convention.

 On June 7, 2018, it was announced that the MaGnology UG was being rebranded as Super Crowd Entertainment GmbH with two additional shareholders—the German influencer agency 2nd Wave, and one of the top German gaming influencers PietSmiet.